 Efficient and cost-effective procurement of goods, services, and public works construction is an important aspect of District operations.
 The District shall endeavor to buy goods, services, and public works construction through a publicly accountable process that respects the shared goals of economy and quality.
-The District shall, to the extent reasonably available, endeavor to purchase goods and services from vendors with a significant Idaho economic presence.
+The District shall, to the extent reasonably available and not prohibited by law or administrative rules, endeavor to purchase goods and services from vendors with a significant Idaho economic presence.